Nicolas-hr00/sorting_algorithm/README.md

 Insertion sort is a versatile and efficient sorting algorithm that can be used in a variety of aplications.

-The time complexity as follow :
+The time complexity as follow:

-- Worse case scenario: O(n^2)
+-Worse case scenario: O(n^2)

 -Average case scenario: O(n^2)